programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 **2. "Merge" (move) your work back to the repo's default branch, which makes your work show up on the website**.
 The default branch is the copy of the website files from which we've told GitHub Pages to build our website.
 "Merging" means moving any changes/additions you've made in your new branch to another branch (in our case, back to the gh-pages branch from which the site runs).

+If you forget what any of these technical terms mean, visit our [glossary](https://scholarslab.lib.virginia.edu/blog/github-jekyll-glossary/) for a reminder.

 The previous Jekyll lesson had a section on [how to create and edit posts and pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-), so we suggest reviewing that lesson for a general introduction to blogging in Jekyll[^8].
 In what follows, we describe the changes to those instructions that will be required for your site to function better as a collaborative blog.
 The key differences from the last lesson are:

 * the use of branches